mr2raccoon/caactus/README.md

 In your respective microscopy software environment, save the images of interest to `.tif-format`.
 From the metadata note the pixel size and magnification used.

 ### Data Preparation
 Rename the `.tif-files` so that the provide information about your cells and experimental conditions.
-Seperate the information with `_`,  e.g. `strain-xx_day-yymmdd_condition1-yy_timepoint-zz_parallel-i`
+Inside the filename, seperate the information with `_`,  e.g. `strain-xx_day-yymmdd_condition1-yy_timepoint-zz_parallel-i`

+For portability of the ilastik projects create the directory in the following structure:

+project_directory
+├── 1_pixel_classification.ilp
+├── 2_boundary_segmentation.ilp
+├── 3_object_classification.ilp
+├── 1_images
+│   ├── image-0001.h5
+│   ├── image-0001.h5
+|   ...
+└── results
+    ├── image-0001_Probabilities.h5
+    ├── image-0002_Probabilities.h5
+    ...

 ### Background processing

 ### Merging data tables
 ### Summary statistics
 ### Data modelling